Centrality-Based Node Feature Augmentation for Robust Network Alignment: Proposed Method: Grad-Align+

 where $\tilde{\mathbf{A}}_*^{(l)} =\sum_{k=1}^l\bar{\mathbf{A}}_*^{k}$ where $\bar{\mathbf{A}}_*=\mathbf{A}_*+\mathbf{I}_*$ is the adjacency matrix with self-connections in which $\mathbf{I}_*$ is the identity matrix; $\tilde{\mathbf{D}}_*^{(l)}$ is a diagonal matrix whose $(i,i)$-th element is $\tilde{\mathbf{D}}_*^{(l)}(i,i) = \sum_j\tilde{\mathbf{A}}_*^{(l)}(i,j)$, where $\tilde{\mathbf{A}}_*^{(l)}(i,j)$ is the $(i,j)$-th element of $\tilde{\mathbf{A}}_*^{(l)}$; and $\|\cdot\|_F$ is the Frobenius norm of a matrix.

-Finally, we compute the multi-layer embedding similarity matrix ${\bf S}_{emb}$ in \eqref{emb_sim} (refer to line 17 in Algorithm \ref{mainalgorithm}).
+Finally, we compute the multi-layer embedding similarity matrix ${\bf S}_{emb}$ in \eqref{emb_sim}.
 Here, the hyperparameter $\lambda$ plays a crucial role in determining the alignment accuracy.
 The optimal value of $\lambda$ can be selected based on the consistency of the original node features in two given networks.
-We will empirically show the impact of $\lambda$ in Section \ref{rq2}.
+We empirically show the impact of $\lambda$ in Appendix H.1.